 Image from the Mural Arts Program.

 This means that if this shitty lot is ever developed, a shitload of music NIMBYs will come out of the woodwork, lying down in front of bulldozers and shit, to stop it.
 Of course, not everyone loves this mural.
-Here's a great letter to the Inquirer The lot had a community garden on it for awhile but now it's gone.
+Here's a great letter to the Inquirer trashing the shit out of it.
+The lot had a community garden on it for awhile but now it's gone.

 Today, the lot looks like shit.
 It's covered in trash most of the time and neighbors are often forced to clean it up.
 The hundreds of people a day who come to Pat's and Geno's get a nice full view of this shitty shameful lot.
 For some of them, this is all they see of Philadelphia!
 What a bad impression to make.
 The lot is not for sale or lease, so even if a developer with a billion dollars came along, he couldn't do shit to make this lot happen.

 Bailey Chick said that the photography show she’s curated is meant to echo the way we ingest...